-See the academic policies section of the college catalog for the full FERPA policy which can be accessed here (PDF).
+See the academic policies section of the college catalog for the full FERPA policy.

 There are specific procedures for students who wish to dispute an academic decision which can be found in the academic policies section of the college catalog.

 Every student has the right to one appeal of an admission decision.
 You may do so through your admissions counselor or by contacting the Office of Admission at 1.888.852.6471; admissions@FranklinCollege.edu.

 See the Student-Athlete Handbook for more information on the grievance policy in Athletics at Franklin College.